You are here

 National Institute on Alcohol Abuse and Alcoholism (NIAAA)

-- Conducting and supporting research in a wide range of scientific areas including genetics, neuroscience, epidemiology, health risks and benefits of alcohol consumption, prevention, and treatment;
+- Conducting and supporting alcohol-related research in a wide range of scientific areas including genetics, neuroscience, epidemiology, prevention, and treatment.

-- Collaborating with international, national, state, and local institutions, organizations, agencies, and programs engaged in alcohol-related work; and
+- Collaborating with international, national, state, and local institutions, organizations, agencies, and programs engaged in alcohol-related work.

 - Translating and disseminating research findings to health care providers, researchers, policymakers, and the public.